flying0dancing/testudo/src/main/resources/readme.md

 usage
 ===
-testudo can generates metadata files from compliance product's system database, and then compress necessary files into package(zip and lrm).
+testudo can generates metadata files from many databases, and then compress necessary files into package(zip and lrm).
 ------
-	java -jar testudo.jar -Dconf="d:\abc\foo\testudo.json" -Did="bbb" -Dproc="2" -Dbuildvar="bXXX"
+	java -jar testudo.jar -Dconf="d:\abc\foo\testudo.json" -Dprefix=fed -Did=bbb -Dproc=2 -Drelease -DrunOnJenkins

 * [conf]
-	* conf is defined for full path of configuration file(format is json).
+	* conf is defined for full path of configuration file(format is json). `Highest priority`.
-	* get "testudo.json" under the same folder if no provided.
+	* get "testudo.json" under the same folder if both [prefix] and [conf] are not provided.

+* [prefix]
+	* prefix is the folder name of product
+	* get "testudo.json" under this folder.

 * [id]
 	* id is the key(ID) of [conf]. get the 1st if no provided.